 We also run an industrial sponsorship scheme with around ten firms participating.
 The scheme is open for first, second and, if doing an MEng, third year students.
 Placements with a successful outcome at the end are normally awarded with a sponsorship for the subsequent academic year.

-95.2% of undergraduates from the Department of Civil Engineering secured work or further study within six months of graduation.
-The average starting salary was £24,500.*
+97.6% of undergraduates from the Department of Civil Engineering secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £26,595.*